transdigiware/blockchain/get_start_starter_plan.md

 If you want to delete or leave a network, you can delete the blockchain service instance from your {{site.data.keyword.cloud_notm}} dashboard.

 Before you leave a network, ensure that you are not a member of any channels on the network.
 Otherwise, you will get errors when you leave the network.
-A channel member removal needs to complete the channel update process.
+A channel member can remove you from the channel using the channel update process.
 For more information about the channel update process, see [Updating a channel](/docs/blockchain?topic=blockchain-ibp-create-channel#ibp-create-channel-updating-a-channel).{:note}